The Jerry Springer Show: Controversies over authenticity and violence

 In screening potential cases for his next show Judge Jerry, Springer deliberately chose a process that picks cases from those that have already been filed, to prevent would-be litigants from seeking out the show as had been suspected with Jerry Springer.

+Springer himself in 1998 called his own show "stupid" on the The David Letterman Show.
 Springer stated in an October 2000 interview with the Reuters news agency:

 Censorship

-Jerry Springer aired on various stations in the United States at various times of the day, whether in the morning, the afternoon, or the late night hours.
 All syndicated episodes of Jerry Springer were censored, regardless of time, to comply with Federal Communications Commission (FCC) broadcast decency standards.

-Initially, most profanity was bleeped, but later episodes were bleeped for explicit language, sometimes to such an extent that speech became incomprehensible; along with the mouth being spot-blurred so that viewers could not read lips.
+Initially, most profanity was bleeped.
+However, later episodes were bleeped for explicit language, sometimes to such an extent that speech became incomprehensible; along with the mouth being spot-blurred so that viewers could not read lips.
 In addition, nudity, flashing of breasts, buttocks, and genital areas; as well as the middle finger was pixelated.
 After longtime producer Richard Dominick left, the show reverted to the traditional style of bleeping, which remains in place today.
 A New York Times report from April 1998 found that each episode had about 85 to 130 bleeps.

-Springer himself had stated that, while his show was a bit wild, there were certain things that were not permitted.
-The audience was not allowed to shout anything that encouraged or sustained violence among the guests.
-Furniture could be pushed aside, but the chairs were purposely large to preclude their use as a weapon.
-Men being violent against women was never acceptable, on- or off-camera; in Ringmaster, Springer mentioned that he always asked if the woman wanted to press charges.

-Spinoffs
+Broadcast history and release

+Jerry Springer was syndicated worldwide.
+In the United States, it was distributed by Multimedia Entertainment and placed in first-run syndication on September 30, 1991.
+The show was later distributed by Universal and then Studios USA.

+Episodes were available for individual purchase from Video Archives.